ng-girls/organizers-guide/2-before-the-workshop/mentors_preperation.md

 * Show them the basic skills of a modern developer
   * help, google, ask, struggle, debug & learn together
   * find a solution together
+  * make sure they not just copy&paste or just use AI
 * Not all attendees reach the final part
   * IT'S OK, because they should learn, network and have fun while developing
   * Provide help to finish the tutorial at home
-* If they solved the tutorial let them go further with simple other tasks
+* If they solved the tutorial:
+  * let them go further with simple other tasks
+  * offer the [extra little workshop](https://ng-girls.gitbook.io/todo-list-tutorial/more-workshops/crud_http) at the end of the tutorial
+* if in a discussion they demand custom knowledge:
+  * try to support them
+  * let them solve a task also in a different way with a different part of Angular
+  * feel free to go deeper also into basic stuff like CSS/HTML if needed

 ## Advises